maurodelazeri/erigon-test/redis-state/README.md

-# Redis State for Erigon: Achieving O(1) Historical State Access
+# Redis State Integration for Erigon

+This module implements integration between Erigon and Redis for state persistence.
+It allows Erigon to write blockchain state to Redis in parallel with its normal database writes, providing O(1) access to any historical state.

-## The Core Concept
+## Overview

-Redis State for Erigon provides instant, constant-time (O(1)) access to any historical Ethereum state data, regardless of how old the data is or how large the blockchain has grown.
+The Redis state integration enables several use cases:
+- Maintaining a secondary copy of the blockchain state for redundancy
+- Exposing blockchain state through a Redis interface for external applications
+- Supporting custom analytical applications with live state updates
+- Allowing blockchain explorers to access state without direct Erigon API access

 ## How O(1) Access Works with Redis